|« PreviousNext »|

 You send push notification messages to mobile devices using one of the following supported push notification services:

 Apple Push Notification Service (APNS)

 Google Cloud Messaging for Android (GCM)

-The following figure shows an overview of how Amazon SNS is used to send a direct notification message to a mobile endpoint.
+The following figure shows an overview of how Amazon SNS is used to send a direct push notification message to a mobile endpoint.

 Push notification services, such as APNS and GCM, maintain a connection with each app and associated mobile device registered to use their service.
 When an app and mobile device register, the push notification service returns a device token.
 Amazon SNS uses the device token to create a mobile endpoint, to which it can send direct push notification messages.
 In order for Amazon SNS to communicate with the different push notification services, you submit your push notification service credentials to Amazon SNS to be used on your behalf.

 In addition to sending direct push notification messages, you can also use Amazon SNS to send messages to mobile endpoints subscribed to a topic.
 The concept is the same as subscribing other endpoint types, such as Amazon SQS, HTTP/S, email, and SMS, to a topic, as described in What is Amazon Simple Notification Service?.
 The difference is that Amazon SNS communicates using the push notification services in order for the subscribed mobile endpoints to receive push notification messages sent to the topic.
 The following figure shows a mobile endpoint as a subscriber to an Amazon SNS topic.
 The mobile endpoint communicates using push notification services where the other endpoints do not.

 To begin using Amazon SNS mobile push notifications, you first need an app for the mobile endpoints that uses one of the supported push notification services: ADM, APNS, Baidu, GCM, MPNS, or WNS.
 After you've registered and configured the app to use one of these services, you configure Amazon SNS to send push notification messages to the mobile endpoints.